Knifa/led-matrix-zmq-hass/README.md

 ## Usage

-1. Install the integration via HACS as a custom repository.
+1. Install the integration via HACS.
 2. Wait for the devices to be discovered.
 3. Add the devices.
 4. You did it!